-- This approach is not exact, but its the degree of approximation is deterministic and can be reduced to any desired level by increasing m sufficiently. - Compared to the alternatives, this simulation method is not appealing because it requires a complete approximation to F regardless of the desired sample size, it does not generalize to multiple dimensions, and it is less efficient than other approaches.
+- This approach is not exact, but its the degree of approximation is deterministic and can be reduced to any desired level by increasing m sufficiently. - Compared to the alternatives, this simulation method is not appealing because - It requires a complete approximation to F regardless of the desired sample size - It does not generalize to multiple dimensions - It is less efficient than other approaches.

-Generating from Standard Parametric Families Probability integral transform
+- Generating from Standard Parametric Families

+- Probability integral transform

+- Rejection Sampling